gregorwolf/SAP-NPM-API-collection/apis/appfront-cli/README.md

 #### AFCTL_SAVE_ZIP
 By default, the `push` command creates ZIP of ZIPs in memory and deletes it, once command is finished.
-To keep generated ZIP and save it to file system, the `AFCTL_SAVE_ZIP` environment variable may be set to any non-empy value.
+To keep generated ZIP and save it to file system, the `AFCTL_SAVE_ZIP` environment variable may be set to any non-empy and non-falsy value.
 In this case `apps.zip` will be saved to current working directory.

+#### AFCTL_TRACE
+The path to the file, which will contain the traces of executed command.

 ## Troubleshooting